swflynn/Chem131_UCI/README.md

 Here I provide a brief overview of the contents within each directory.

 ### Chem131_C_2017:
-Lecture notes and problems for the undergraduate Thermodynaimcs Course taught at UCI.
+Lecture notes and problems for the undergraduate Thermodynamics Course taught at UCI.

 `Lecturer: Craig Martens` (cmartens@uci.edu)